arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 ## DHT11

-This example shows how to use a [DHT11](https://www.seeedstudio.com/Grove-Temperature-Humidity-Sensor-DHT11.html?queryID=feac683b68679492e4f168b43f6a6bdd&objectID=1826&indexName=bazaar_retailer_products) with an Arduino Nano ESP32.
-DHT sensors are temperature and humidity sensors and make use of the built-in ``dht`` module.
-Connect the sensors as shown below, copy the code to ``main.py``, and press play.
+This example shows how to use a [DHT11](https://www.seeedstudio.com/Grove-Temperature-Humidity-Sensor-DHT11.html) with an Arduino Nano ESP32.
+DHT sensors are temperature and humidity sensors and make use of the built-in `dht` module.

 ![DHT11 Circuit](./assets/circuitDHT11.png)

+To use this component, copy the script script below into your `main.py` file, and run it by clicking the **"Run"** button.

 ```python
 #import dht module